Web Hosting - Amarillo, Texas and Global - A Quick Guide to Website Hosting Plans

 Cheap Web Hosting Services

 Flip Hosting Services offers four hosting packages — Entry, Intermediate, Monster, and Custom.
 Some of the advantages of Flip Hosting are the low cost, statistics, dependability, great service, and ease of add-on domains (host several domains on the same hosting package).
-The disadvantages are few, and are generally limited to the hosting speed itself not being quite as fast as some higher prices hosts, which is not a problem for most small websites.
+The disadvantages are few, and are generally limited to the hosting speed itself not being quite as fast as some higher priced hosts, which is not a problem for most small websites.
 I currently have several websites hosted through Flip, and I highly recommend them.
 Please visit their website for more details.

 There are hundreds of different web hosting services available, and it is not easy to choose the one that is best for you.
-If your website will require a lot of speed and bandwidth, such as for videos and music, you may want a hosting service that includes a dedicated IP address, but for most small websites a shared IP address is plenty good enough.
+If your website will require a lot of speed and bandwidth, such as for videos and music, then you may want a hosting service that includes a dedicated IP address, but for most small websites a shared IP address is plenty good enough.
 Some webmasters collect domain names and then place the domains on a single host that permits add-on domains, which saves a lot of money by not having to pay hosting service fees for each domain name.
 The final decision of which host to choose can be difficult, but only you know what will work best for your own needs.

 Best Hosting Service

 There may never be such a thing as a single 'best' hosting service, but dollar for dollar and feature for feature, Pair Hosting is the very best hosting service that I have found in over fifteen years.
 Pair's basic plan offers 15gb of storage plus 5gb of bandwidth, along with a dedicated IP address, excellent service, and superior server speeds for about $5.95 per month.
 Generally, Flip hosting is good, but Pair hosting is better.

 Full Hosting Service